-You can lose weight by calorie counting.
+You can lose weight by calorie counting

-It helps you to learn so much about nutrition.
+It helps you to learn so much about nutrition

 I can now practically guess the weight of a chicken breast just by looking at it, and this goes for lots of other foods too.
 I understand food now, because I know what to look for and I know what I should and shouldn’t be eating.
 It’s interesting to look at macronutrients (carbs/fats/protein) and micronutrients (vitamins/minerals) too.

-It helps you to stay accountable.
+It helps you to stay accountable

 Everyone needs a way of staying on track and motivated, and this is a good way to just that.
 Plus, it gives you something to refer back to in the future, as I’ve done in this blog post.

-You feel part of a community.
+You feel part of a community

-You can reach specific goals quicker.
+You can reach specific goals quicker

-You can become obsessive.
+You can become obsessed

 If like me you cling onto things easily when in desperate search of answers, then there’s every chance that calorie counting will become your worst enemy.
 I got to the point where I’d break down if I went ten calories over my daily limit, which is absolutely ludicrous.
 If you’re going to give it a whirl, just remember that going a bit over or being a little under one day really isn’t the end of the world.

-You can lose sight of your goals.
+You can lose sight of your goals

-Fun can take a back seat.
+Everything fun can quickly take a back seat

-You can easily under-eat.
+You can easily under-eat

 MyFitnessPal is known for estimating your calories incorrectly.
 It once told me to eat no more than 1400kcals a day, so I did just that, whilst working out heavily five days per week, and soon enough I ended up in the nurse’s office at work complaining of lethargy and dizziness.
 Do your research, ask around and EAT to fuel your training.
-Trust me, those fitness influencers you love to follow on Instagram are not likely to be solely salad eaters.
-They eat the carbs, they drink the odd wine and they fill up on plenty of the good stuff.
-We’re all human at the end of the day and who really likes living off a pile of leaves?

-You can doubt your own capabilities.
+You can doubt your own capabilities

 This one is so important.
 If you become so strongly dependent on something, you might find that you start to think that calorie counting is the be all and end all of your success.
 It really isn’t.
 Essentially, calorie counting should be used as a temporary guide, and not a life time solution.
-Do you really think you’re going to be stood there as a seventy-year-old Grandma tracking your tea and biscuits?
-I don’t think so.